UCLALibrary/ucla-library-website-components/COMPONENTS.md

 [] Dragger
+NOTE: This seems like it's the `BentoBoxResult` component, that components has the dragger built into it.
 A draggable horizontal scrollbar component.
 Should be synced with scroll container state and optionally labeled with a property.

 - trackWidth: number